Manikanta9959/nodejs/README.md

 HOST=
 PORT=

+APP_PORT=

 ##Run the application:
 node main.js

 ##Access the Swagger documentation:
-You can view the Swagger API documentation by navigating to: http://localhost:4000/docs Test the endpoints: Use the Swagger UI to test the available API endpoints.
+You can view the Swagger API documentation by navigating to: http://localhost:{APP_PORT}/docs Test the endpoints: Use the Swagger UI to test the available API endpoints.